What is E-commerce

 It also helps to mirror what other e-commerce brands in your niche are doing.
 Your competitors have likely done their own legwork in researching customers, and as long as you’re not copying their every move, it’s fine to look to them for strategic inspiration.
 Just remember to always cross-reference your competitor research with your own customer research as well.

+Social commerce techniques, such as live shopping events, can also drive engagement and increase sales through social media networks.
 Here, again, you may want to consider getting some professional help.
 There are a number of firms that would be happy to help you make the most out of your digital marketing efforts.

 Set up your online business